Religious Leaders Divided Over Trump's Jerusalem Decision

 "This decision will be met by political praise and theological conviction," said Johnnie Moore, an informal spokesman for Trump's evangelical advisory group.
 "Evangelicals in every corner of the United States will be ecstatic," he said.

 Evangelicals feel a special kinship with Jerusalem as the city where they believe Jesus Christ was crucified and rose again.
-Some sects even take an eschatological view, arguing that Jesus will return to earth in Jerusalem, once all Jews are reunited there.
+Some sects even take an eschatological view, arguing that Jesus will return to Earth in Jerusalem, once all Jews are reunited there.

 For Trump's evangelical advisory group, said Moore, the only issue more important than the status of Jerusalem is the question of who will be appointed as federal judges.

-"In our various meetings with the White House, this issue has always come up," Moore said, "and it has always been an extended discussion around the table.
+"In our various meetings with the White House, this issue has always come up," Moore said.
+"And it has always been an extended discussion around the table.
 I mean, at the heart of the relationship between the United States and Israel has been the friendship between evangelical Christians and the Jewish people."

 Some evangelical leaders who generally support the president's Jerusalem decision, however, fear the repercussions for their own Palestinian Christian followers.
 Muslim leaders in the Palestinian territories have warned there will be a reaction there to the president's announcement.
 The governments of Saudi Arabia, Jordan and Turkey all expressed alarm at Trump's decision, as did Muslim leaders in the U.S.

-"The reality is that Palestinians have existed for generations on the land of Palestine [and] in Jerusalem," said Osama Abuirshaid, a board member of the American Muslims for Palestine, at a press conference near the White House. "[Trump] cannot deny this reality," Abuirshaid said.
+"The reality is that Palestinians have existed for generations on the land of Palestine [and] in Jerusalem," said Osama Abuirshaid, a board member of the American Muslims for Palestine, at a news conference near the White House. "[Trump] cannot deny this reality," Abuirshaid said.
 "He spoke about the Jewish connection to Jerusalem while negating the Christian and Muslim connection to the land and to the holy city."

 Pope Francis advised against "adding new elements of tension in a world already shaken and scarred by many cruel conflicts."
 The heads of several Christian churches in Jerusalem, in a joint letter to Trump, said a unilateral change in the status of Jerusalem by the U.S. government "will yield increased hatred, conflict, violence, and suffering in Jerusalem and the Holy Land ... [and] cause irreparable harm."